 The basics of biosecurity include:

-Wearing protective clothing and footwear (farm staff and visitors)
+- Wearing protective clothing and footwear (farm staff and visitors).

-Cleaning and disinfecting your premises
+- Cleaning and disinfecting your premises.

-Isolating new or sick animals from your herd for at least 21 days
+- Isolating new or sick animals from your herd for at least 21 days.

 More information about biosecurity practices are available through the following resources:

-Moderate loss of appetite
+- Moderate loss of appetite

-Abnormal redness of the skin or mucous membranes (erythema); bluish or purplish discoloration of skin (cyanosis)
+- Abnormal redness of the skin or mucous membranes (erythema); bluish or purplish discoloration of skin (cyanosis)

-Recumbency (leaning, resting, or reclining)
+- Recumbency (leaning, resting, reclining)

-Raised or necrotic areas
+- Raised or necrotic areas

-Intermittent, low fever
+- Intermittent, low fever

-Painless joint swelling
+- Painless joint swelling

-Loose skin from becoming thin (emaciation, stunting)
+- Loose skin from becoming thin (emaciation, stunting)

-If a veterinarian suspects African swine fever, they must report the finding to DATCP as soon as possible - within one day (state law).
-More information about reporting requirements and how to report a disease are on DATCP’s
+If a veterinarian suspects ASF, state law requires that they report the finding to DATCP within one day.
+More information about reporting requirements and how to report a disease are on DATCP’s disease reporting requirements webpage.